|Best All-Around Senko||Gary Yamamoto 5-Inch Senko||Check Price||

 This swimming Senko continues to grow in popularity throughout the bass fishing world because it crushes fish.
 It opens up new options and allows anglers to fish it in ways that wouldn’t be effective with a traditional one.
 Fish it weedless, use it as a trailer, or throw it as a swimbait.
 The slight alteration of the tail changes the game for Senko fishermen.

-Best on a Budget: Bass Pro Shops Dr. Fin-Eke Worm
+5) Best Senko for the Money: Bass Pro Shops Dr. Fin-Eke Worm

 This Senko-like soft plastic is half the price of name-brand worms, and it still catches fish.
 This bait is a slim 4 inches and perfect for finesse-style fishing.
 It creates great movement in the water and will get you bites without breaking the bank.